oklas/react-breadcrumbs-dynamic/README.md

-You can declaratively pass props with any data, functions, components and so on through react tree in any direction because [react-through](https://github.com/oklas/react-through) allow to do that.
+You can declaratively pass props with any data, functions, components and so on through react tree in any direction because [react-through](https://github.com/oklas/react-through) allows to do that.

 # Result